JDevelopz/JDevelopz/README.md

 - 👀 I’m interested in Front-End developing with JavaScript, React.js & TailwindCSS
 - 🌱 I’m currently learning Redux and Next.js
-- 💞️ I’m looking to collaborate on Front-end projects and higly interested in possible job opportunities.
+- 💞️ I’m looking to collaborate on Front-End projects and highly interested in possible job opportunities.
 <br>
 - 📫 How to reach me?
 Send me a PM.